alessandrobessi/disparityfilter/README.md

 # Disparity Filter Algorithm of Weighted Network

 ### Description
 Disparity filter is a network reduction algorithm to extract the backbone structure of both directed and undirected weighted networks.
 Disparity filter can reduce the network without destroying the multi-scale nature of the network.
-The algorithm has been developed by M. Angeles Serrano, Marian Boguna, and Alessandro Vespignani in *"Extracting the multiscale backbone of complex weighted networks"*, **Proceedings of the national academy of sciences 106 (16): 6483–6488** [doi:10.1073/pnas.0808904106]
+The algorithm has been developed by M. Angeles Serrano, Marian Boguna, and Alessandro Vespignani in *"Extracting the multiscale backbone of complex weighted networks"*, **Proceedings of the National Academy of Sciences 106 (16): 6483–6488** [doi:10.1073/pnas.0808904106]

 ### Usage